exploration/EXTROVRT/readme.markdown

 ![Adafruit IO Button Setup](Images/Adafruit_IO_Button_Setup.png)

+For your initial setup, you may want to tweak the motor parameters so that max/min speed correspond to the "threshold" points of your servo motors.
+In that case, you should put in a "text" block so you can send the `MINUP`,`MINDOWN`,`MAXUP`,`MAXDOWN`,`STOPUP`, and `STOPDOWN` commands to the device.
+Make sure to record the motor values that work for you and hard-code them into the sketch so you won't have to adjust them every time you reset the device!

 The Huzzah ESP8266 board will connect to your wifi, then connect to your Adafruit IO feed using [MQTT](https://learn.adafruit.com/mqtt-adafruit-io-and-you/overview).
 It monitors the feed for changes in direction, and sends motor information to the servos through the servo board.
 In practice, this all happens very darned close to real-time: close enough to work great!
 Until you hit the Adafruit IO API limit :/ But for the price of free, who's complaining?